How Water.org’s 2023 Annual Report Puts People Before Numbers

 WATER ORG

-Water.org’s 2023 Annual Report shows how safe water transforms lives, told through voices that are real, respected, and central.
+Water.org’s 2023 Annual Report shows how safe water transforms lives, told through real, respected, and central voices.

-For years, Water.org has shown that water is the way — to time, health, education, and dignity.
+For years, Water.org has shown that water is the way to time, health, education, and dignity.
 But what truly sets them apart is how they communicate that impact.
-Their reports blend data with deeply personal storytelling, underpinned by ethics, consent, and clarity.
+In their reports, data sits beside personal stories, grounded in ethics, consent and clear communication.

-This blog explores what Water.org is doing differently and what the rest of us can learn from how they turn reporting into something human, hopeful, and real.
+This blog talks about how Water.org does things differently and what we can learn from how they make reporting more human, hopeful, and real.doing differently and what the rest of us can learn from how they turn reporting into something human, hopeful, and real.

 The Long Walk That Changed Everything

 Rehana’s story in India shows what this looks like at the most human level.
-Every day, she and her daughter Sumalila once walked for hours to fetch water for cooking, bathing, and washing clothes.
-It was exhausting and unsafe and robbed them of time they could never get back.
+Every day, she and her daughter, Sumalila, spent hours on the road, carrying water for cooking, bathing and washing clothes.
+The long walks were tiring and unsafe, and they stole time the two of them could never get back.

 In her own words, “When my husband went to work, Sumalila and I walked together to collect the water… I am quite happy we do not do this anymore.”
 That one simple change gave her freedom, safety, and the hours she needed to build her family’s future.

-When my husband went to work, Sumalila and I walked together to collect the water… I am quite happy we do not do this anymore.
+When my husband went to work, Sumalila and I walked together to collect the water… I am quite happy we no longer do this.

 Thousands of kilometres away, in Indonesia, Selamah’s story shows how safe water transforms livelihoods.
 She used to depend on a nearby river, which meant multiple long trips every day just to wash and prepare vegetables for her market stall.